wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 I am currently running the Cryptology and Information Security Lab at DGIST.
 Our research focuses on:

-1. Security analysis and formal proofs of algorithms and protocols; and
+1. Security analysis and proofs of algorithms and protocols; and

 1. Designing algorithms and protocols for multi-party computation, blockchain, and related areas.